aymeric-collart/aymeric-collart.github.io/_pages/cv.md

 ## Work experience

 ### August 2018 - today: [Neurolinguistics Lab manager](https://neurolinguisticslabntnu.wordpress.com/)
-National Taiwan Normal University, under the direction of Prof. [Chan Shiao-hui](http://www.eng.ntnu.edu.tw/en/members/bio.php?PID=149) .<br>
+National Taiwan Normal University, under the direction of Prof. [Chan Shiao-hui](http://www.eng.ntnu.edu.tw/en/members/bio.php?PID=149).<br>
 (1) Management of the Neurolinguistics Lab.
 It includes (a) the maintenance of the lab's softwares and hardwares (computers, amplifier, etc.); (b) the management and the division of tasks between other lab members;